 Like people, dogs can experience stress, anxiety, depression, grief and other mental and emotional issues.
 But unlike people, they can’t tell us how they’re feeling or seek help.
 So how can we tell if our dogs are suffering?
 And how can we help them?

-The first step is learning to recognize signs of stress, anxiety, depression or other issues in dogs.
+The first step is learning to recognize signs of anxiety, depression, stress in dogs.
 According to Tiffany Talley, certified behavioral consultant and dog trainer at All Things Canine in Tulsa, Oklahoma, unusual behavior is a red flag.

 “The behaviors that usually cause people to come to me are interfering with the dog’s quality of life,” she says, including “a dog that doesn’t eat, seek attention, won’t go outside, can’t rest or can’t do their normal daily routine.”